Marco Tasca: Priest

 He was ordained to the priesthood on 19 March 1983 in his home town by Bishop Filippo Franceschi, Bishop of Padua.
-In 1986 he completed his licentiate in psychology at the Salesian University, and two years later a licentiate in pastoral theology at the same university.
-He returned to Padua and was rector of the Minor Seminary in Brescia from 1988 to 1994 and rector of the Post-Novitiate in Padua from 1994 to 2001.
+In 1986 he completed his licentiate in Psychology at the Salesian Pontifical University, and two years later a licentiate in Pastoral Theology at the same University.
+After serving as parish priest in Roma-EUR, he became rector of the Minor Seminary in Brescia from 1988 to 1994 and rector of the Post-Novitiate in Padua from 1994 to 2001.

 He was Professor of Psychology and Catechetics at the “Sant’Antonio Dottore” Theological Institute.
-At the Provincial Chapter of 2001 he was elected Custos Capitularis and Guardian of Camposampiero at Padua.
+At the Provincial Chapter of 2001, he was elected Custos Capitularis and Guardian of Camposampiero at Padua.
 He held those posts until he was elected Minister Provincial in 2005.
-He is vice-president of the Major Superiors' Conference of Italy and President of the Franciscan Movement of the North-East.
+He was vice-president of the Major Superiors' Conference of Italy and President of the Franciscan Movement of the North-East.

 On 26 May 2007, at the Sacred Convent in Assisi, the Ordinary General Chapter elected him to a six-year term as Minister General, the 119th successor to St. Francis.
 He was reelected to a second term in January 2013.
 He ended his service as Minister General on 17 May 2019.

 He was elected on three occasions as one of ten members of the Union of Superiors General to participate in a Synod of Bishops, at the 2012 Synod on the New Evangelization, at the 2015 Synod on the Family, and at the 2018 Synod on Youth.
 In 2018 he supported the idea of allowing women superiors to participate as well.

 Archbishop

-On 8 May 2020, Pope Francis appointed him to succeed Cardinal Angelo Bagnasco as Archbishop of Genova.
+On 8 May 2020, Pope Francis appointed him to succeed Cardinal Angelo Bagnasco as Archbishop of Genoa.
 He received his episcopal consecration on 11 July by Cardinal Angelo Bagnasco and simultaneously took formal canonical possession of the archdiocese.